tsirbunen/dots/README.md

 NOTE: Running tests directly from VSC is not currently supported!
 Use console.

-To run tests in a single file:
+To run tests of a single file run
-`npm run test-single-file <path to file>` for example
+`npm run test-single-file <path to file>`
+For example
 `npm run test-single-file tests/tests/04_edit_poll.test.ts`